websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/editing-images.md

 # Editing Images

-Liferay DXP comes with its own built-in image editor.
-You can edit your images right from your browser and  apply filters, adjust contrast, or crop.
+The Documents and Media application comes with a built-in image editor.
+Edit images right from your browser and apply filters, adjust contrast, or crop.

 In the Documents and Media application, locate the image.
 Click the Options icon (![Options icon](../../../images/icon-options.png)) and select *Edit With Image Editor*.

 ![The Options icon contains functions for sharing, editing, checking out, or changing permissions for images.](editing-images/images/01.png)

+## Image Editing Tools

-The image editoroffers a minimal, user-friendly UI.
+The image editor offers a minimal, user-friendly UI.

 ![There are different editing tools below the image.](editing-images/images/02.png)

-**1. Effects Tool** (Filters):
+### Effects Tool (Filters)

 This tool has filters you can apply to your image.

 ![The Effects tool brings up various filters you can apply to your image.](editing-images/images/03.png)

-**2. Transform Tools** (Transform Option):
+### Transform Tools (Transform Option)

 **Rotate**: Rotates the image to the left or right, in 90 degree increments.